ros-navigation/navigation2/nav2_smac_planner/README.md

       cache_obstacle_heuristic: True      # For Hybrid nodes: Cache the obstacle map dynamic programming distance expansion heuristic between subsiquent replannings of the same goal location.
 Dramatically speeds up replanning performance (40x) if costmap is largely static.
       allow_reverse_expansion: False      # For Lattice nodes: Whether to expand state lattice graph in forward primitives or reverse as well, will double the branching factor at each step.
       smooth_path: True                   # For Lattice/Hybrid nodes: Whether or not to smooth the path, always true for 2D nodes.
-      debug_visualizations: True                # For Hybrid nodes: Whether to publish expansions on the /expansions topic as an array of poses (the orientation has no meaning) and the path's footprints on the /planned_footprints topic.
+      debug_visualizations: True                # For Hybrid/Lattice nodes: Whether to publish expansions on the /expansions topic as an array of poses (the orientation has no meaning) and the path's footprints on the /planned_footprints topic.
 WARNING: heavy to compute and to display, for debug only as it degrades the performance.
       smoother:
         max_iterations: 1000
         w_smooth: 0.3